docker-hy/docker-hy.github.io/part2.md

 It's "working", but the nginx just doesn't know which service we want.
 The `nginx-proxy` works with two environment variables: `VIRTUAL_HOST` and `VIRTUAL_PORT`. `VIRTUAL_PORT` is not needed if the service has `EXPOSE` in it's docker image.
 We can see that `jwilder/whoami` sets it: <https://github.com/jwilder/whoami/blob/master/Dockerfile#L9>

-The domain `localtest.me` is configured so that all subdomains point to `127.0.0.1`  - let's use that:
+The domain `colasloth.com` is configured so that all subdomains point to `127.0.0.1`.
+More information about how this works can be found at [colasloth.github.io](https://colasloth.github.io), but in brief it's a simple DNS "hack".
+Several other domains serving the same purpose exist, such as `localtest.me`, `lvh.me`, and `vcap.me`, to name a few.
+In any case, let's use `colasloth.com` here:

 ```
 version: '3.5'